Charles Patrick Graves: Early life

 He was born at Red Branch House, Wimbledon, England, on 1 December 1899.
 His father was Alfred Perceval Graves (born in Dublin, 22 July 1846) who worked in the Home Office before becoming a senior inspector of schools.
 Graves senior also wrote poems and ballads and was a noted folklorist.
-His second wife, and the mother of five of his children, including Charles, was Amalie (Amy) Elizabeth Sophie (or Sophia) von Ranke, the daughter of a professor of medicine at the University of Munich.
+His second wife, and the mother of five of his children, including Charles, was Amalie (Amy) Elizabeth Sophie (or Sophia) von Ranke, the daughter of a professor of medicine at the Ludwig-Maximilians-Universität München.

 Charles Graves attended Rokeby Preparatory School.
 He followed in his brother Robert's footsteps to Copthorne prep, and then, in 1913, to Charterhouse.
 His part-German heritage caused problems at school and harassment from fellow students during World War I.

 He left Charterhouse in March 1918 and enlisted in the Royal Fusiliers.
 He was still undergoing officer training when the war came to an end.

 He enrolled at St John's College, Oxford where he studied English.
 Always interested in sport, he became the captain of the golf team and played cricket and ice hockey.

 He undertook additional instruction outside the university.
 In 1920, he became the first student to enroll in the London School of Journalism, founded that year by Sir Max Pemberton.
 He became the assistant editor of the student magazine The Isis.
 He later served as the editor, during which time its circulation increased from 1,200 to over 3,000.
 He also became the Oxford correspondent for the Daily Express.